 The Water Conservation Act of 2009, also known as SB X7-7, mandated a 20% reduction in per capita water use by 2020.
 Every urban retail water supplier was required to establish a 2020 per capita water use target based on their historical water use.
+Water suppliers could also form a Regional Alliance with other retail water suppliers and meet the requirement jointly.
+The District formed a Regional Alliance with other Cal Water districts in the South Coast Hydrologic Region.
+As long as either the District's or the Regional Alliance's 2020 per capita water use is below target, the District will have met the act's requirements.

 Figure 5 demonstrates the District's compliance with the Water Conservation Act of 2009.
-The District's 2020 water use was 36 percent below its target.
-Through the concerted efforts of Cal Water and its customers, District per capita water use is now 51 percent below its peak reached in the early-2000s (see Figure 6).
+Both the District's and the Regional Alliance's 2020 water use were below their respective targets.
+Through the concerted efforts of Cal Water and its customers, District per capita water use is now 33% below its peak reached in the early-2000s (see Figure 6).